intuition-dev/intuDocs/devs/slides.md

 - Automatic and Declarative Programming
 - Static Generation
 - Templating Markup
-- Reusable Web Components
+- Library of Reusable Web Components
 - Dynamic Data Binding
-- Iterative and Fast Development
+- Website Prototyping and Iterative Development
+- CLI/Keyboard, not GUI <!-- elaborate this point a bit more -->
 ---

 # MetaBake